linode/apl-core/.github/ISSUE_TEMPLATE/bug_report.md

 name: Bug report
 about: Create a report to help us improve
 title: ''
-labels: ''
+labels: 'bug'
 assignees: ''
 ---

-**Describe the bug** A clear and concise description of what the bug is.
+## The problem

+Briefly describe the issue you are experiencing.
+Tell us what you were trying to do and what happened instead.

+## Environment

+Anything that can be relevant to this issue, such as:

+* Otomi version
+* Related app versions (e.g. Nginx 1.19.3, Java SE 15.0.1)
+* Platform (e.g. AWS, Azure, Google Cloud)
+* Kubernetes version (e.g. 1.19.3)
+* OS and version (e.g. Debian 10.6)
+* Linux kernel (e.g. 5.8.0)

+## Details

+If necessary, describe the problem you have been experiencing in more detail.

-**To Reproduce** Steps to reproduce the behavior.
+## Steps to reproduce

-**Expected behavior** A clear and concise description of what you expected to happen.
+Tell us how to reproduce this issue.

+## Expected behaviour

+Tell us what should happen

+## Actual behaviour

+Tell us what happens instead

+## Screenshots

-**Screenshots** If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain your problem.

+## Additional context

-**Additional context** Add any other context about the problem here.
+If applicable, add any other context about the problem here.